varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 ..  fetch
 ..
 Not implemented.

-vcl_hash
-  You may call hash_data() on the data you would like to add to the hash.

-  The vcl_hash subroutine may terminate with calling return() with one of the following keywords:

-  lookup
-    Proceed.

 vcl_hit
   Called after a cache lookup if the requested document was found in the cache.